EloquentStudio/filter.js/README.md

 });
 ```

 To append in each item in different container use option `appendToContainer`.
-This option is a function with two arguments
-one is html element content and second is record object.
+This option is a function with two arguments, one is html element content and second is record object.

 ```javascript